Analytical Solutions of Open String Field Theory: Marginal deformations

 \section{Marginal deformations}

 A boundary conformal field theory can be deformed by adding to it a (boundary) term of the form\footnote{See~\cite{Recknagel:1998ih} for a general study of boundary deformations.}

-If $V$ is a weight one vertex operator, then the resulting theory will remain conformal, at least to leading order in $\lambda$.
+If $V$ is a weight-one vertex-operator, then the resulting theory will remain conformal, at least to leading order in $\lambda$.
 If the theory remains conformal also for finite $\lambda$, one refers to $V$ as being ``exactly marginal''.
-The new theory can be described as a solution to the string field theory of the original BCFT, with the solution
+The new theory can be described as a solution of the string field theory of the original BCFT.
+This solution should be given by

 The first order term $\Psi_1$ trivially satisfies the linearized equation of motion~(\ref{LinEOM})

 since it is nothing but the unintegrated vertex operator associated with the integrated vertex operator $V$\footnote{A more accurate description of vertex operators is given in section~\ref{sec:SUSY}.}.